Overview

 SecFetchDest

-TheSec-Fetch-Dest header indicates the destination resource type of the request.
+TheSec-Fetch-Dest header describes the destination resource type of the request.

 See the MDN documentation for details.